li9com/learn-openshift/lab06-oc-new-app/README.md

 svc/httpd   ClusterIP   172.30.169.172   <none>        8080/TCP,8443/TCP   42s
 ```

-Note! you should be able to see pod,rc,svc,dc and is entities
+Note!
+You should be able to see pod,rc,svc,dc and is entities.

 - Expose the httpd service